mmphego/mmphego.github.io/_posts/2021-09-03-How-I-transitioned-to-Software-Engineering-from-Electrical-Engineering.md

 ![image](https://user-images.githubusercontent.com/7910856/132011148-744c788b-1499-48d3-9e32-44da73d551d1.png)

-At that moment, I decided to write this post which will briefly detail my journey from being an electronic engineering technician to how I become a software engineer and some pointers you can try for yourself.
+At that moment, I decided to write this post which will briefly detail my journey from being an electronic engineering technician to how I became a software engineer and some pointers you can try for yourself.

 ## TL;DR